TechmongersNL/dataTransformationExercises/Readme.md

 ## This repo has exercises with tests

 - There are test files set up that check the functionality of the functions you have to write.
-- Test files end with .test.js, write your code in the corresponding js. file.
+- Test files end with .test.js, write your code in the corresponding .js file.
-- 1.map-filter-find.js are exercise that recap map, filter and find.
+- 1.map-filter-find.js are exercises that recap map, filter and find.
 Choose the appropriate method for each function.
 - 2.reduce.js are exercises that recap reduce and expand on more powerful ways to use it (it's super effective!).
 - 3.data-mining.js are exercises where you have to combine different pieces of data, (gyms, trainers and pokemon) to get the information you need.
 That can mean nesting maps & find or chaining array methods together in a multi-step process.